MylesJMoore/ChestnutHill/infra/terraform/Chestnut Hill Infrastructure Document.md

 Seeing the `hello` output confirmed that our remote backend is working exactly as intended.
 By doing this before building anything else, we’ve set up a reliable foundation that allows multiple environments (dev, prod) to share the same approach, reduces manual errors, and supports automation later via CI/CD pipelines — while also protecting against surprise bills and accidental misuse of the root account.

-## By doing this before building anything else, we’ve set up a reliable foundation that allows multiple environments (dev, prod) to share the same approach, reduces manual errors, and supports automation later via CI/CD pipelines — while also protecting against surprise bills and accidental misuse of the root account.
+### By doing this before building anything else, we’ve set up a reliable foundation that allows multiple environments (dev, prod) to share the same approach, reduces manual errors, and supports automation later via CI/CD pipelines — while also protecting against surprise bills and accidental misuse of the root account.

-## 📅 Next Planned Step
+## Next Planned Step

 - Create **VPC** with public/private subnets, internet/NAT gateways, and security groups.
 - Create **ECR** repository for storing Docker images (Laravel & React).
 - Begin **EKS cluster** deployment.

+---

+## 2025-08-07 — AWS Secrets Exposure Detected and Mitigated

+**Goal:** Address a potential AWS secrets exposure in the Terraform bootstrap folder.

+### Actions:

+1. **Detection:**

+   - While reviewing the `global/backend-bootstrap` directory in GitHub, noticed that the AWS CLI installer directory (`aws/`) had been committed.
+   - Although no active credentials were present in the committed files, confirmed this folder was unnecessary for infrastructure code.

+2. **Mitigation:**

+   - Immediately rotated and deleted the AWS IAM access keys associated with the Terraform service account to eliminate any potential risk.
+   - Verified new credentials worked via:
+     ```bash
+     aws sts get-caller-identity
+     ```
+   - Removed the `infra/terraform/global/backend-bootstrap/aws/` directory from Git tracking.
+   - Updated `.gitignore` to permanently exclude this directory and other sensitive file patterns (e.g., `.tfvars`, `.env`, key files).

+3. **Prevention:**
+   - Implemented `.gitignore` rules to prevent accidental future commits of AWS installers, credentials, or sensitive configuration files.
+   - Added this incident to the changelog as documentation of the detection and remediation process.
+   - Plan to optionally perform a full git history cleanup in a later maintenance window to permanently remove the folder from all past commits.

+### Outcome:

+- Potential secrets exposure fully mitigated.
+- AWS IAM keys rotated and confirmed secure.
+- Future commits protected by `.gitignore` rules.
+- Process documented for transparency and as a portfolio example of real-world incident handling.

+### Analysis:

+This incident mirrors a realistic production scenario in which an engineer detects a possible security exposure in version control.
+By acting quickly to rotate credentials, remove unneeded files from source control, and put preventative measures in place, the issue was contained with minimal disruption.
+The rapid detection–mitigation–prevention cycle demonstrates familiarity with cloud security best practices, incident response workflows, and disciplined DevOps hygiene.